EderSantana/DeepEEG/README.md

 #Joint Optimization of Algorithmic Suites for EEG Analysis
 This code was used to generate the results of the paper at EMBC 2014.
+The author's copy of the paper can be found at [CNEL's website](http://cnel.ufl.edu/people/people.php?name=eder)

+## Abstract
+Abstract— Electroencephalogram (EEG) data analysis algorithms consist of multiple processing steps each with a number of free parameters.
+A joint optimization methodology can be used as a wrapper to fine-tune these parameters for the patient or application.
+This approach is inspired by deep learning neural network models, but differs because the processing layers for EEG are heterogeneous with different approaches used for processing space and time.
+Nonetheless, we treat the processing stages as a neural network and apply backpropagation to jointly optimize the parameters.
+This approach outperforms previous results on the BCI Competition II - dataset IV; additionally, it outperforms the common spatial patterns (CSP) algorithm on the BCI Competition III dataset IV.
+In addition, the optimized parameters in the architecture are still interpretable.

 ##Prerequisites
 1. numpy